swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 Finished?
 Go to the [Make changes to the model](#make-changes-to-the-model) section!
 {% /callout %}

-### Update GitLab CI and create merge request
+### Update GitLab CI and create a merge request

 {% callout type="note" %}
 Using GitHub?
-Go to the [Update GitHub Actions and create pull request](#update-github-actions-and-create-pull-request) section!
+Go to the [Update GitHub Actions and create a pull request](#update-github-actions-and-create-a-pull-request) section!
 {% /callout %}

 {% callout type="note" %}